 As his capacity to give grew, Miller wanted to make a transformative gift that would have an impact today and for generations to come.
 That led to conversations with university leaders about the opportunity to establish as a global leader in fintech, AI and business innovation.

-The investment will accelerate an innovative new model of business education听designed for a world听where technology, data and decision-making are inseparable, and it will prepare听students with the skills the marketplace demands.
+The investment will accelerate an innovative new model of business educationdesigned for a worldwhere technology, data and decision-making are inseparable, and it will preparestudents with the skills the marketplace demands.

 Inspiring Others